Dunedin toddler dies after being misdiagnosed, discharged from hospital

 An autopsy a couple of weeks later found Hineihana had acute myeloid leukaemia.

-Today, nearly six years later, the case came before Coroner Birgitte Windley at the Dunedin District Court.
+Today, nearly six years later, the case came before Coroner Brigitte Windley at the Dunedin District Court.

 She stressed her role was to establish the facts, the circumstances, to examine whether shortfalls in care contributed to Hineihana's death and potentially to make comments or recommendations to avoid future tragedies.